 Bruce Hardt-Valenzuela’s Top Albums of 2018

 The year 2018 was polarizing for me.
 Neither quite bad enough to be shit, nor so good as to be great.
 It was just fine.
-The bad culminated in the sudden death of my beloved cat (rest in power my radiant KissKiss), while the good came in my exit from my job of six years, which had me wanting to saw my own head off daily.
+The bad culminated in the sudden death of my beloved cat (rest in power my radiant KissKiss), while the good came in my fruitful search for a more lucrative career path.
 To lend a cherry to that exquisite topping, today happens to be my five-year anniversary with my husband, who, unyielding, is my constant rock, creative muse and most enduring fan.

 Here I sit, in the calm waters between jobs, mulling over the spectacular year it was for heavy music.
 I keep musing over my playlists, reviews, and Twitter rantings to ensure I’ve given the most complete list I can, only to find myself forgetting so many solid works.
 What a rich culture to be part of, to be so spoiled as to find difficulty in choosing a generously allotted 20 releases.
 Daughters came back as bizarre as ever.
 Nothing mournfully tore down the walls of space time once again.
 Frontierer ripped my ears to shreds.
 Nicole Dollanganger cooed like an 1980s Madonna from hell.
 Such violent delights, truly.